Desai Law Firm, P.C.

 Aashish Y. Desai

-Mr. Desai was part of the litigation team that helped bring about a record-setting $852 million settlement on behalf of a group of women who claimed a campus gynecologist, Dr. George Tindall, sexually preyed on them during examinations.
-Jane Doe v.
+Mr. Desai was also a key member of the litigation team that secured a record-setting $852 million settlement for a group of women who alleged that Dr. George Tindall, a campus gynecologist, sexually assaulted them during examinations in the case of Jane Doe v.
 USC, Case No. BC705677 (LASC March 25, 2021).

-He has tried seven (7) complex cases to verdict in his over twenty-five (25) years of practice.
-Recently, he tried Aguirre v.
+With over twenty-eight (28) years of experience, Mr. Desai has tried eight complex cases to verdict.
+Notably, he successfully tried Aguirre v.
 Genesis Logistics, 8:12-cv-00687 (C.D.
 Cal.
-2017), a PAGA action on behalf of 665 truck drivers before the Hon.
-James Selna – which resulted in a bench victory, $7 million global settlement, and a cover story in the Los Angeles Daily Journal (Oct.
+2017), a PAGA action for 665 truck drivers, resulting in a bench victory, a $7 million global settlement, and a feature story in the Los Angeles Daily Journal (Oct.
 1, 2017).

-Mr. Desai is committed to ensuring that the rights of consumers and employees are respected and protected.
-To that end, he has argued eight (8) times before the Ninth Circuit Court of Appeals and five (5) times before the California Court of Appeals.
-He has filed an amicus brief and appeared - but not argued - before the U.S. Supreme Court.
-Christopher v.
-Smith Kline, 567 U.S. 142 (2012) (holding that FLSA’s outside salesperson exemption applies to pharmaceutical representatives).
-Recently, he helped establish an exemption from forced arbitration under the FAA for transportation workers who engage in “interstate commerce.”
-Carmona v.
-Domino’s Pizza, LLC, 2020 WL 7979174 (C.D.
-Cal.
-Dec.
-9, 2020).
-And he is co-lead counsel on Adolph v.
-Uber Technologies Inc., No. S274671 (2022) which was accepted for review by the California Supreme Court to determine PAGA representative standing requirements after Viking River.
+Dedicated to safeguarding the rights of consumers and employees, Mr. Desai has argued nine cases before the Ninth Circuit Court of Appeals and five before the California Court of Appeals.
+He has contributed an amicus brief and made an appearance—though not argued—before the U.S. Supreme Court in Christopher v.
+Smith Kline, 567 U.S. 142 (2012), which clarified that the Fair Labor Standards Act's outside salesperson exemption applies to pharmaceutical representatives.
+More recently, he played a pivotal role in establishing an exemption from forced arbitration under the Federal Arbitration Act for transportation workers engaged in "interstate commerce" in Carmona v.
+Domino’s Pizza, LLC, 21 F.4th 627 (9th Cir.
+2021), cert granted, 13 F.4th 1135 (9th Cir.
+2023), cert denied (April 22, 2024).
+Additionally, he serves as co-lead counsel in the case that saved PAGA from federal preemption under the FAA -- Adolph v.
+Uber Technologies Inc., 14 Cal.5th 1104 (2023) (California Supreme Court allowing PAGA representative standing following Viking River).

 02 (1)